 129 S.Ct.
 2245-46; see also Jay E. Hayden Found. v.
 First Neighbor Bank, N.A., 610 F.3d 382, 388 (7th Cir.
 2010) (dismising RICO claim where the plaintiff alleged ” just a conspiracy, between a judge-executor, lawyers, and a bank and its officers, rather than anything that looks even remotely like an enterprise, however informal; for there was no structure, organization, or leadership”); Rao v.
 BP Prod.
 North America, Inc., 589 F.3d 389, 400 (7th Cir.
 2009)(dismissing RICO claim on the basis that plaintiff’s “allegations do not indicate how the different actors are associated and do not suggest a group of persons acting together for a common purpose or course of conduct”); United States v.
 Eiland, 738 F.3d 338, 360 (D.C.
 Cir.
-2013) (enterprise was actionable where its members shared the common purpose to distribute drugs for profit, where each member carried out a separate role in the distribution chain, and where the enterprise distributed drugs for two years).
+2013) (enterprise was actionable where its members shared the common purpose to distribute drugs for profit, where each member carried out a separate role in the distribution chain, and where the enterprise distributed drugs for two years); United States v.
+Kamahele, 748 F.3d 984, 1003-1005 (10th Cir.
+2014) (gang was an association-in-fact enterprise where the members’ common purpose was to enhance the gang’s reputation by instilling fear through criminal activity and profiting from that activity, them members were related because (among other things) they shared hostility toward anyone wearing red in the neighborhood, and the enterprise had sufficient longevity because its existence spanned multiple generations of its members).
 Accordingly, Boyle appears to have abrogated the “separate” or “ascertainable” structure requirement in favor of the three elements of purpose, relationship among the members, and sufficient longevity.

 ii.
 Person / Enterprise Distinction